Xilinx/xoclv2/doc/design.rst

-In xmgmt, an initial partition driver instance will be created by root, which contains leaves that will trigger partition instances to be created to manage groups of leaves found on different partitions on hardware, such as VSEC, BLP, PLP and ULP.
+In xmgmt, an initial partition driver instance will be created by root, which contains leaves that will trigger partition instances to be created to manage groups of leaves found on different partitions on hardware, such as VSEC, Shell, and User.

 leaves
 ^^^^^^

 The leaf driver is a platform device driver whose life cycle is managed by a partition driver and may or may not have real IO mem or IRQ resources.
-They are the real meat of xmgmt and contains platform specific code to BLP/PLP/ULP found on a MPF.
+They are the real meat of xmgmt and contains platform specific code to Shell and User found on a MPF.

 A leaf driver may not have real hardware resources when it merely acts as a driver